odebaanthony/StudentsRegistrationForm/README.md

 # StudentsRegistrationForm
-This is the Students Registration Form created bu Group D Object Oriented Programming class, Victoria University-Kampala
+This is the Students Registration Form created by Group D Object Oriented Programming class, Victoria University-Kampala